Korean hip-hop: History

-Late 1980s–early 1990s: Origins of Korean hip hop
+Late 1980s–early 1990s: Origins of Korean hip-hop

-Hip hop first emerged in Korea in the late 1980s and early 1990s.
-Following the end of authoritarian military rule in Korea, the loosening of state censorship of popular music in the late 1980s and the arrival of 1988 Seoul Olympics brought global musical styles like hip hop, rap, and rhythm and blues through the Korean diaspora.
+Korean hip-hop first emerged in South Korea in the late 1980s and early 1990s.
+Hip-hop culture itself was first introduced to South Korea through cultural diffusion from American soldiers stationed at the Yongsan Base during the war.
+Specifically, the clubs in Itaewon served as a hub for American soldiers, and later in the mid-1980s, opened up to Korean citizens and they shared a space for hip-hop beats and dance on the dance floor.
+Following the end of authoritarian military rule in Korea, the loosening of state censorship of popular music in the late 1980s and the arrival of 1988 Seoul Olympics brought global musical styles like hip-hop, rap, and rhythm and blues through the Korean diaspora.
 Rock musician Hong Seo-beom's 1989 song about a 19th-century Korean poet, "Kim Sat-gat," is credited as being the first Korean pop song to contain rapping.

-Hyun Jin-young, a rapper who debuted the following year with the album, New Dance, is considered to be the first Korean hip hop artist.
+Hyun Jin-young, a rapper who debuted the following year with the album, New Dance, is considered to be the first Korean hip-hop artist.

 The debut of Seo Taiji and Boys in 1992 with the song, "Nan Arayo" (난 알아요, "I Know") marked a revolution in Korean popular music.
-The group incorporated American-style hip hop and R&B into their music, a move that was so influential that they are considered the originators of modern K-pop, and their explosive popularity paved the way for both pop and hip hop artists in Korea.
+The group incorporated American-style hip-hop and R&B into their music, a move that was so influential that they are considered the originators of modern K-pop, and their explosive popularity paved the way for both pop and hip-hop artists in Korea.

-Other popular groups who helped spread hip hop into the Korean mainstream in the early 1990s include Deux and DJ DOC.
+Other popular groups who helped spread hip-hop into the Korean mainstream in the early 1990s include Deux and DJ DOC.